Why should you go to a Pilates for Runners class?

 Pilates exercises can help with just that as they also focus on breathing as well as movement.
 During each exercise, diaphragmatic breathing and lateral breathing are employed, both of which improve total oxygen intake and total carbon dioxide expiration.

-Practising the diaphragm breathing during each exercise can help to improve your body’s ability to breathe efficiently and fluently when running.
+Practising diaphragm breathing during each exercise can help to improve your body’s ability to breathe efficiently and fluently when running.

 Watch the video below of Claire, our physio explaining how to practice diaphragm breathing.